TOTOleHero/warhammer-the-old-world-underground/Forces-of-fantasy/Amazons-EN.md

 ### Culchan Riders

+The Culchan is a huge, flightless, carnivorous bird that lives on the pampas grasslands of the Chulcan Plains of southern Lustria.

 |                  | M | WS | BS | S | T | W | I | A | Ld | Points |
 |------------------|---|----|----|---|---|---|---|---|----|--------|